AryanHooda-04/AryanHooda-04/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi there, I’m **Aryan**
-An aspiring **Data Analyst & Gen AI Engineer** with a strong interest in turning data into meaningful insights and building a solid analytical foundation through hands‑on projects.
+An aspiring **Data Analyst & Generative AI Engineer** with a strong interest in turning data into meaningful insights and building a solid analytical foundation through hands‑on projects.

 ---